Courts

 Latest News

-The Leadership Conference Celebrates Historic Confirmation of Nancy Abudu
+The Leadership Conference Commends Confirmation of Sparkle Sooknanan

-WASHINGTON – Lena Zwarensteyn, senior director of the fair courts program at The Leadership Conference on Civil and Human Rights, released the following statement after the Senate confirmed Nancy Abudu to the U.S. Court of Appeals for the Eleventh Circuit:
+WASHINGTON — Lena Zwarensteyn, senior director of the fair courts program and an advisor at The Leadership Conference on Civil and Human Rights, released the following statement after the Senate confirmed Sparkle Sooknanan to the U.S. District Court for the District of Columbia:

-WASHINGTON – Lena Zwarensteyn, senior director of the fair courts program at The Leadership Conference on Civil and Human Rights, released the following statement after the Senate Judiciary Committee hearing on the nomination of Judge Ana de Alba to the U.S. Court of Appeals for the Ninth Circuit:
+WASHINGTON — Lena Zwarensteyn, senior director of the fair courts program and an advisor at The Leadership Conference on Civil and Human Rights, released the following statement after the Senate confirmed Amir Ali to the U.S. District Court for the District of Columbia:

 Learn More